Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Read List of Best of Forests in India

-The Epping Forest Yacht and Country club was built in the 1920s by Alfred I Dupont and Jessie Ball DuPont.
+Alfred I. Dupont and Jessie Ball DuPont built the Epping Forest Yacht and Country Club in the 1920s.
 This 58-acre estate was used as their permanent residence.
 It’s a giant mansion with intricate architecture and design.
-The inside was decorated with expensive marbles and tiles.
+The inside was decorated with expensive marble and tiles.

 There were 25 rooms in it.
-After the death of the duPont’s, the ownership of this mansion changed and ultimately fell into the hands of Gate Petroleum corporation in 1984.
+After the duPont’s death, this mansion’s ownership changed and ultimately fell into the hands of Gate Petroleum Corporation in 1984.
 The company turned it into the Yacht and Country Club for the people of Jacksonville and Epping.

-It’s now a recreational center with swimming pools, fitness centers, and tennis courts for the club members.
-There is also an activity center for children.
-The members gather on certain occasions to indulge in family activities and tennis championships.
+It’s now a recreational centre with swimming pools, fitness centres, and tennis courts for the club members.
+There is also an activity centre for children.
+The members gather occasionally to indulge in family activities and tennis championships.
 Tennis lessons are also provided here.

 Where is Epping Forest

-Epping Forest lies in Essex County in the Epping Forest district, named after the forest itself.
+Epping Forest lies in Essex County in the Epping Forest district, named after the forest.
 The forest is in the northeast of Greater London and southwest of Essex.
-It forms an elevated land between the two rivers Lea and Roding.
+It forms an elevated land between the two rivers, Lea and Roding.

 Address: 6 Rangers Road, Chingford, London, E4 7QH